mayilian/emirates/README.md

  - Change the type of an _id field to URL and put as a URL template the following pattern: http://127.0.1.1/{{value}}

  If you successfully do the steps you'll be able to download the file by clicking on the value of the _id field from Kibana

+ # DISCLAIMER

+ While developing the application I kept as simple as I could becaus of my lack of time.
+The task has been solved conceptually (e.g. I didn't put much energy to extract some specific file type in an ideal way).
+Also there can be done dozens of optimizations and considerations which aren't addressed by me at this point.